Why and How it is important to manage the negative space in nature photography

 In a photograph, the negative space is essential because it helps to highlight the points of interest of the photo.
 Good management and good mastery of the negative space improve not only the reading of a photograph but also the transmission of the message the photographer wants to send.

 The positive space in a photograph is the space which contains the active elements of the photograph.
-Placed in relation to each other, all these elements will create a harmonious composition as we explained in this article.
+Placed in relation to each other, all these elements will create a harmonious composition as I explained in this article.

 The opposite of the positive space, the negative space is the space which contains all the non-active elements.